tum-ens/urbs/doc/theorydoc/min_prob.rst

    k^{\text{env}}_{c}\text{CB}(c,t),

-where :math:`k^{\text{env}}_{c}` are the specific costs per unit of environmental commodity and :math:`CB` is the momentary commodity balnce of commodity :math:`c` at time :math:`t`.
+where :math:`k^{\text{env}}_{c}` are the specific costs per unit of environmental commodity and :math:`CB` is the momentary commodity balance of commodity :math:`c` at time :math:`t`.
 The minus sign is due to the sign convention used for the commodity balance which is positive when the system takes in a unit of a commodity.